unsalted-baked-potato-chips/tre/Readme.md

 Or you can just edit a simple text file by just running ``tre file``

-Simple extensions like adding a command can be done by calling on the socket at startup
+Simple extensions like adding a command can be done by calling curl on the socket at startup

 ## BUGS